WelbornGroup/Documentation/Polymers/parameterization-for-amoeba.md

 ### Building a parameter file
 The file `final.key` contains the parameters for the regular and functionalized monomer.
-We need to copy them to a `.prm` file, which can be read by Tinker when we run and MD using the AMOEBA Force Field.
+We need to copy them to a `.prm` file, which can be read by Tinker9 when we run and MD using the AMOEBA Force Field.
 But the `final.key` file also has a lot of comments, which start with a `#` symbol, which I prefer removing.
 To do so, I have a python script `copyfile.py`.
 ````sh
 def copy_file_excluding_comments(input_file, output_file):
     with open(input_file, 'r') as infile, open(output_file, 'w') as outfile: